jcampbellGoPuff/main-repo/desktop-tools/README.md

 egrep -l $(find . -type f -print | egrep -l forEach) iterate
 ```

-If the above command works right, it will output both the files because they each contain both strings:
+If the above command works right, we would expect to see all the files because they contain both strings:

 ```
 ./src/array-utils.js
 ./app/search.js
+./app/test all.js
 ```

-But the above has issues, beyond having to type a long, typo-vulnerable command line:
+However, this will not work nearly as well as we might expect.
+Here are a few things that can go wrong:

 - You will search files you probably don't care about, such as hidden files and software installation folders
 - You will match binary files, which is usually not the intent
 - The expansion of the `find` command might provide too many file names, which will cause the command line to fail.

-Even without these problems, the above command is guaranteed to break because one of the file names returned would be `./test all.js`, which contains a space.
+Even if the above example were attempted in a directory without a lot of data, it is still guaranteed to break because one of the file names returned would be `./test all.js`, which contains a space.
 The pieces separated by the spaces would be processed as individual file names, which is clearly not correct.
 You would get this result:

 ```
 ./src/array-utils.js